-When carried while in uniform deputies shall carry the TASER device in a weak-side holster on the side opposite the duty weapon.
+Deputies who carry the CED while in uniform shall carry it in a holster on the side opposite the duty weapon (Penal Code § 13660).

-- (a) All TASER devices shall be clearly and distinctly marked to differentiate them from the duty weapon and any other device. - (b) Whenever practicable, deputies should carry two or more cartridges on their person when carrying the TASER device. - (c) Deputies shall be responsible for ensuring that their issued TASER device is properly maintained and in good working order. - (d) Deputies should not hold both a firearm and the TASER device at the same time.
+- (a) All CEDs shall be clearly distinguishable to differentiate them from the duty weapon and any other device. - (b) For single-shot devices, whenever practicable, deputies should carry an additional cartridge on their person when carrying the CED. - (c) Deputies should not hold a firearm and the CED at the same time.